-For the number of responses, including the 22 terms included in the “other” category, please refer to table below:
+For the number of responses, including the 17 terms included in the “other” category, please refer to the table below:

-As you can see, reconnect fee and cut-off fee are still the most popular terms, but many utilities have adopted terms that do not refer to cut-off or re-connection.
-Calling your cut-off fee “delinquent fee” or “non-payment fee” or any of the other terms that do not imply cut-off or re-connection helps to avoid the inevitable arguments with customers who must pay the fee but have not been cut off.
+As you can see, again this year, reconnect fee and cut-off fee are still the most popular terms, but many utilities have adopted terms that do not refer to cut-off or reconnection.
+Calling your cut-off fee “non-payment fee” or “service fee” or any of the other terms that do not imply cut-off or reconnection helps to avoid the inevitable arguments with customers who must pay the fee but have not been cut off.

 After hours reconnect fees

-Of the 99 utilities that cut off for non-payment, 51 of them (representing 51.5%) will reconnect after hours and charge a fee for this service.
-41 of the 51 utilities (or 82.4%) will reconnect anytime after regular office hours.
+Of the 115 utilities that cut off for non-payment, 49 of them (representing 42.6%) will reconnect after hours and charge a fee for this service.
+This is down from 51.5% of responding utilities in the 2015 Utility Fee Survey.
+39 of the 49 utilities (or 79.6%) will reconnect any time after regular office hours.
 The remaining 10 utilities will only reconnect during selected time periods as shown below:

 After hours reconnect fee amounts range from $15.00 to $250.00 as shown by the following graph: